questdb/c-questdb-client/README.md

 Once handled, the error object *must* be disposed of by calling `line_sender_error_free(err)`.

-On error you must also call `line_sender_close(sender)`.
+On error, you must also call `line_sender_close(sender)`.

-Here's a complete example on how to handle an error without leaks:
+Here's a complete example of how to handle an error without leaks:

 ```c
 line_sender* sender = ...;